sandorjuhasz/ergm-cluster/README.md

 ###### This is a public repository for the article

-Juhász, S. (2019): Spinoffs and tie formation in cluster knowledge networks. *Small Business Economics*, pp 1-20.
+Juhász, S. (2021): Spinoffs and tie formation in cluster knowledge networks. *Small Business Economics*, 56 (4), 1385-1404.

 [Abstract]
 *It is generally acknowledged that in order to have access to locally accumulated industrial knowledge firms have to collaborate and take part in cluster knowledge networks.
 This study argues that the inherited capabilities of spinoff enable them to cooperate and exchange knowledge more easily and to gain more from positive knowledge externalities in clusters.
 The basis of the analysis is a relational dataset on a printing and paper product cluster in Hungary and I use exponential random graph models to explain the formation of knowledge ties.
 I demonstrate that besides geographical proximity, ownership similarity and network structural effects, being a spinoff company enhances tie formation in the local network.
 Results suggest that spinoffs are indeed more likely to collaborate and take advantage of knowledge concentration.* <br/>